bufbuild-ru/docs/docs/configuration/v2/buf-yaml/index.md

 **Optional.** Declares one or more modules that your workspace depends on.
 Dependencies are shared between all modules in the workspace.
 Buf tooling already accounts for dependencies between the modules that are part of the set, so they shouldn't be declared here.The value must be a valid path to a BSR module (either the public BSR at `buf.build` or a private BSR instance).
 It can't be a local Git reference to a `buf.yaml` file or a URL path to a Git repo.
 This means that if you have a module you want to use as a dependency, it must also be pushed to the BSR.The path can also include a specific reference, which is either a [commit or a label](../../../bsr/commits-labels/).

-::: tip NoteDepending on specific module references is an advanced feature—you should depend on the latest commit whenever possible.
+::: tip Depending on specific module references is an advanced feature—you should depend on the latest commit whenever possible.
 Your `deps` don't need to include the `:<reference>` suffix in most cases.

 :::